PipelineFX/docs/versioned_docs/version-8.0.0/users-guide/qube-ui/panels/Panel+Plugins.md

 The Qube!
 UI allows you to write your own panels, these are known as Panel Plugins.
 When you first install the Qube!
-UI there are two example Panel Plugins, a 'Job Properties' plugin that gives you a nicer to look at version of the built-in .
+UI there are two example Panel Plugins, a 'Job Properties' plugin that gives you a nicer to look at version of the built-in.
 Also a 'Test Panel' that demonstrates the use of buttons and retrieving selected values from the various Qube!
 UI lists.